 - Have a locksmith modify your existing locks and deadbolts by adding additional pins to them.
 This doesn’t make your locks immune to lock bumping, but it does make the process more difficult.
 This is usually more cost-effective than lock replacement.

 While lock bumping is a genuine concern, your first priority should still be ensuring that all your doors and windows are locked at night and when you’re not home, as those points of entry still pose the larger security risk.
-Once you know your house is secured, examine how to make those exterior defenses stronger.
-Talk to a locksmith about improving or replacing your existing cylinder locks to find out what potential solutions fall within your budget.
+Once you know your house is secured in this most basic way, consider ways in which to make those exterior defenses stronger.
+Talk to a locksmith about improving or replacing your existing cylinder locks and to learn what potential solutions fall within your budget.